Shubhdeeps/cakery/README.md

 ## Data storage

 ```
-ALl the cakes data will be stored locally in the postgres.
+ALl the cuisines data will be stored locally in the postgres.
 There will be three tables in the database
-1. Cakes (all products)
+1. cuisines (all products)
-2. Buyers (all new authenticated users)
+2. Buyers (all the users)
 3. Purchases (all the purchases)
 ```